-Lac A codes for β-galactosidaside transacetylase, an enzyme that transfers an acetyl group from acetyl~CoA to β-Galactosides.
+Lac A codes for β-galactoside transacetylase, an enzyme that transfers an acetyl group from acetyl~CoA to β-Galactosides.

-The Lac operator has a symmetric base sequence:
+The Lac operator has an asymmetric base sequence:

 Walter Gilbert and his associates have sequenced the DNA region which comprises the operator.
 The base sequence is very interesting: 28 base pairs are related by a two-fold axis of symmetry.

-Lac repressor protein binds to the operator and blocks transcription, in the absence of inducer.
+Lac repressor protein binds to the operator and blocks transcription, in the absence of an inducer.

 Walter Gilbert and Benno Muller-Hill showed that the lac repressor is a protein that binds to the lac operator DNA.
 It is a product of the LacI gene.
 It is a tetramer of 37kd subunits, each with a binding site for the inducer; the inducer is the lactose molecule.
 The Lac repressor has been shown to contain two-fold axes of symmetry, like the operator to which it binds.

-When the repressor binds at the operator, its presence prevents RNA polymerase from initiating transcription at the promoter.
+When the repressor binds to the operator, its presence prevents RNA polymerase from initiating transcription at the promoter.